Out of Time (Red Dwarf): Plot

 The crew are subsequently contacted by another Starbug, populated by their future selves.
 Only Kryten speaks to them to prevent the rest of the crew learning about their futures; however, afterwards he gets very emotional around Lister, which makes him very worried.
 Lister speaks to Kryten, telling him he understands that he has died in the future, but Kryten tells him that a "David Lister" is aboard the future ship, which seriously confuses Lister.
 Kryten explains that the future crew's time drive has malfunctioned and only allows them to go forwards.
 In order to fix it, they need to copy components from the time drive aboard the present Starbug.
 The future crew board, but everyone except Kryten is sealed in the hold to prevent them from meeting their future counterparts.
-Lister is desperate to see what has happened to him and rigs a camera to see what is going on, and each member of the crew is dismayed to see what they have become; Rimmer is obese, Cat is bald, Kryten has donned a toupee and a turtleneck sweater, and Lister is merely a brain in a jar.
-It soon becomes clear that their future selves are snobs and have socialised with some of the evillest figures of history (including the Hitlers, with future Rimmer stating that Hitler is "a hoot" as long as he is not talking politics) and lived in the height of luxury.
+Lister is desperate to learn what has happened to him and rigs a camera to see what is going on, and each member of the crew is dismayed to discover what they have become: Rimmer is obese, Cat (Danny John-Jules) is bald, Kryten has donned a toupee and a turtleneck sweater, and Lister is merely a brain in a jar.
+It soon becomes clear that their future selves are snobs and have socialised with some of the most evil figures of history (including the Hitlers, with future Rimmer stating that Hitler is "a hoot" as long as he is not talking politics) and lived in the height of luxury.

 Lister refuses to help the future crew after seeing what they have become, and sends them at gunpoint back to their ship without the information they need.
 Later, as the crew try to come to terms with the fact they are destined to lead selfish and despicable lives, the future crew launch an attack on their past selves and, unwilling to spend the rest of their existence stranded in deep space, are willing to kill the crew knowing they will be wiping themselves out.
 Rimmer shows uncharacteristic bravery by urging they fight, stating "Better dead than smeg" and the rest of the crew agree.
 Although things start off well, the more advanced future Starbug causes massive damage, killing Lister, Cat, and Kryten in explosions in the cockpit.
 Rimmer realises that the crew's only hope is to destroy the time drive, and grabs a bazookoid.
-Rimmer struggles through the bowels of the crumbling ship but manages to reach the time drive and fires upon it just as Starbug is destroyed by the future crew.
+Struggling through the bowels of the crumbling ship, he manages to reach the time drive and fires upon it just as Starbug is destroyed by the future crew.